 Does learning seem to come easily for your child?
 Do you feel pressured to “keep up” with his knowledge absorption?
 Have you wondered if you should skip a level in your child’s education?

 Knowledge is of great value, but one needs to understand how to find it, how to interpret it, and how to put it to good use.
 To do this, one needs curiosity, innovation, imagination, values, and the ability to think through possibilities and outcomes.
-The individual must be able to understand the information and apply it to everyday situations.
+An individual must be able to understand the information and apply it to everyday situations.

 Consider what it takes for a surgeon to be prepared to perform his first surgery.
 One cannot become a surgeon overnight.
 Depending on his specialty, a surgeon must invest up to eighteen years of education after high school.
 This generally includes four years of undergraduate study, four years of medical school leading to a Doctor of Medicine Degree (M.D.), and three to eight years of surgical residency at a hospital (some of these years may include fellowship training in a subspecialty).
 Each year builds upon a foundation of knowledge and understanding.
 He cannot skip a step in his learning or deem himself “skilled” because he showed capability on his first attempt.
 As he practices his skills, he will not only become better at wielding the tools and knowledge necessary to complete the task but also put his critical thinking skills to the test as he works through new scenarios and outcomes.
 A surgeon must practice his skills again and again.